M. W. Auseful.com

 Hands on: IBGP, troubleshooting a large BGP network.

-- Incremental updates, Path vector protocols, BGP protocol stack, the BGP header, message types, NLRI, withdrawn routes, soft reconfiguration and route refresh, route dampening.
+Incremental updates, Path vector protocols, BGP protocol stack, the BGP header, message types, NLRI, withdrawn routes, route refresh.

 Hands on: RR configuration.

 CIDR, benefits, techniques, shortcuts, configuring BGP aggregation, leaking routes.

 Hands on: Reducing routing table size.

 BGP path selection